luxio25/git-learning/README.md

 # git-learning
-luxio learns to use git
+luxio25 learns to use git